 Experiencing her life with Charcot-Marie-Tooth disease (CMT) a progressive neuromuscular disorder, has not deterred Susan from seizing life’s opportunities in order to realize her ambitions and dreams.

 With an honours degree in social work (BSW) Susan initially worked within community agencies and later branched out to work independently, specializing as a disability adjustment therapist and advocate promoting accessible and accommodation practices.
-Susan is an International speaker and has presented numerous talks and workshops on topics related to best practices to understand and serve those with various disabilities.
+Susan is an International speaker and has presented numerous talks and workshops on topics related to understanding and serving persons with various disabilities.

-In 1998 she founded a registered charity, the Canadian Disability Resource Council and manages projects under this umbrella to produce community programs geared to enhance awareness of the importance of inclusion.
+In 1998 she founded a registered charity, the Canadian Disability Resource Council and manages projects under this umbrella to produce programs geared to enhance awareness of the importance of inclusion.
 One of the CDRC’s projects enables Susan to host a community radio broadcast in Guelph, ON, (since 2009) entitled, Accessibility Matters and it is complimented with a website.